The Kilachand Curriculum

 Culture & Society

 In the fourth year, students take Innovation, Culture, and Society, which examines the impact of innovation through case studies.
 Students consider the broader implications of their own research and develop strategies to present and communicate their work to a general audience.

 There are various pathways through which Kilachand students can complete the Kilachand Keystone Project.
 Regardless of pathway, students should aim for the highest standards of the discipline or interdisciplinary area they select and all Kilachand students present their work at the annual Kilachand Symposium.
 Students pursuing the Kilachand Keystone Project pathway enroll in Proposal Workshop in their third year and Keystone Directed Study in their fourth year to support their research process.

 Ordinarily, Kilachand students will satisfy a majority of their BU Hub requirements through the Kilachand curriculum.
 Remaining BU Hub requirements will be satisfied from a wide range of available courses within and outside the major or, in some cases, co-curricular experiences.

 Kilachand students should consult with their Kilachand advisor to discuss how Kilachand will be their unique pathway through the BU Hub.

-During their time at Kilachand, students engage in various enrichment experiences that provide them with the opportunity to interact with committed, stimulating, and accomplished intellectuals, artists, and professionals in ways that complement the curriculum and provide insight into the backstory of scientific, artistic, technological, and political activities.
+During their time at Kilachand, students engage in various co-curricular events that provide them with the opportunity to interact with committed, stimulating, and accomplished intellectuals, artists, and professionals in ways that complement the curriculum and provide insight into the backstory of scientific, artistic, technological, and political activities.